View Letha Freeman's Obituary on PostandCourier.com and share memories

 |

-Letha Player Freeman Mt.
-Pleasant, SC - The Funeral Service for Letha Worsham Freeman will be held Wednesday, May 22, 2019 in the J. HENRY STUHR INC., MOUNT PLEASANT CHAPEL, 1494 Mathis Ferry Road, at 3:00 pm.
+Letha Worsham Freeman Mt.
+Pleasant - Letha Worsham Freeman, 91, of Mount Pleasant, South Carolina, wife of the late Lockwood McCants Freeman, Jr. died Sunday, May 19, 2019.
+Her Funeral Service will be held Wednesday, May 22, 2019 in the J. HENRY STUHR INC., MOUNT PLEASANT CHAPEL, 1494 Mathis Ferry Road, at 3:00 pm.
 Interment will follow in Christ Church Cemetery.
 The family will receive friends at the funeral chapel Wednesday from 2:00 pm until time of the service.
+Letha was born December 4, 1927 in Charleston, South Carolina, daughter of the late Richard Joseph Worsham and Daisy Wagner Legare Worsham.
+She was a graduate of Berkeley High School and attended Winthrop College.
+She taught kindergarten at St. Andrews Episcopal Day School for 20 years.
+She is survived by her son, John Freeman of Mount Pleasant, SC; her daughters: Jane LaRoche and husband Micah John of Wadmalaw Island, SC, Josie Taylor and husband Jerry of Huger, SC, and Daisy Blair and husband David of Mount Pleasant, SC; ten grandchildren; 23 great-grandchildren; and two great-great-grandchildren.
+She was preceded in death by her son, Lockwood Freeman III, and her sister Josie Worsham Smoak.
 Memorials may be made to the , 5900 Core Rd., Suite 504, North Charleston, SC 29406, or Intrepid Hospice, 2694 Lake Park Drive, 1st Floor, North Charleston, SC 29406.
 A memorial message may be sent to the family by visiting our website at www.jhenrystuhr.com.
 Visit our guestbook at www.legacy.com/obituaries/ charleston

 Published in Charleston Post & Courier on May 21, 2019